Paycheck Protection Program (PPP) Loans and Application

 The Paycheck Protection Program (PPP) is part of the government's Coronavirus Aid, Relief and Economic Security (CARES) Act.
 It provides small businesses with cash-flow assistance in the form of forgivable loans.

-HOW THE PROGRAM WORKS - OVERVIEW
+HOW THE PROGRAM WORKS - VIDEO

 PPP Details and Instructions